 Practical Lessons Learned

 Adapting this statistical learning study for use in a non-industrial, non-Western population revealed important practical considerations regarding task selection for running statistical learning in different communities.
 These considerations chiefly relate to the experimental task that we used to investigate implicit language learning: As is often the case in this line of research, our task (a two-alternative forced-choice task) relied on metalinguistic responses (i.e., conscious reflection and speaking about language).
 While this task is highly capable of shedding light on participants’ knowledge under the right circumstances, it is heavily reliant on core underlying concepts such as direct comparison of linguistic forms (e.g., considering if an item is “more”/“less” like something) and also on the types of behaviors that are expected in a formal and scholastic language setting (e.g., explicitly expressing a “correct” answer as a novice/learner to an apparent expert/experimenter).
 Because some of these concepts and behaviors were relatively unfamiliar in the population with which we conducted this study, this methodological choice led to extreme difficulties.
-Thus, the crucial practical lesson learned is to ensure task suitability and to consider this well in advance—even if this means deviating from the methodology of an original study and running conceptual (rather than a true) replication.
+Thus, the crucial practical lesson learned is to ensure task suitability and to consider this well in advance—even if this means deviating from the methodology of an original study and running a conceptual (rather than a true) replication.

 Going forward, to more effectively study statistical learning across the world, researchers may benefit from using different methods, namely tasks that are more closely linked to natural everyday language use.
 For example, another way to measure participant learning is to have them occasionally repeat sequences of syllables in the artificial language.
 Prior work using this method has shown that the mistakes participants make reflect their current knowledge of the artificial language (e.g., Isbilen et al., 2018).
 Immediate repetition of speech is a natural mechanism for resolving misunderstanding in human interaction and has been documented across a diverse sample of the world’s language communities (Dingemanse & Enfield, 2015; Dingemanse et al., 2018), therefore we would expect repetition to be easier to effectively leverage in experimentally testing learning compared to overt selection of one of a pair of words.